yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 ![Its Her from AWS](../assets/0.6.0/bucket-console.png)

 ### Double Checking Terraform State
-After applying the changes, check the state of Terraform with the following commands:
+After applying the changes, **check the state of Terraform** with the following commands:
 ```sh
 terraform show
 ```

-You can also find it in your current directory.
+You can also find it in **your current directory**.
 ```json
    {
       "mode": "managed",